Skip navigation

 What is autonomic testing?

 Autonomic testing helps find out if your autonomic nervous system (ANS) is working as well as it should.
 Your ANS controls body functions that happen automatically (without you thinking about them).
-These include breathing, heartbeat, body temperature, and digestion.
-If there are problems with the function of the ANS, it's known as autonomic neuropathy.
-The most common causes of autonomic neuropathy include diabetes, autoimmune diseases, some types of medicines, and certain infections, such as HIV/AIDS.
+These functions include your breathing, heartbeat, body temperature, and digestion.
+If there are problems with the function of your ANS, it's known as autonomic neuropathy.

 What is it used for?